stevenoh2003/JHack/README.md

 # JHack 2021

 ## What is JHack
 JHack is a Hackathon for students around the Asian-Pacific region.
-For more information, visit our website at [www.jhack.tech](https://www.jhack.tech)
+For more information, visit our website at [www.jhack.tech](https://www.jhack.tech) (domain expired)

 ## How to Run
 1. Install requirements with `pip install -r "requirements.txt"`.
 You should install them in a virtual environment.